kepaxabier/AzterTest/README.md

+At the moment there is an improved version called MultiAzterTest

+MultiAzterTest is on githup as https://github.com/kepaxabier/MultiAzterTest

+You can test the online version of MultiAzterTest at the address http://ixa2.si.ehu.eus/aztertest

 Aztertest calculates multiple metrics and indicators of the texts' content and analyzing those results to determine the complexity level of those texts.

-To use AzterTest online: http://161.35.202.53/

 If you want to install Aztertest locally, you have to install the following modules: